 For our next holiday, we’re looking to trade in room service and buffet breakfasts for an historic abode with whales and dolphins at our front door.

-Sure, it might sound a bit whimsical but from Byron Bay in the north to Eden in the south, the NSW coastline is dotted with beautiful lighthouses that you can stay in.
+Sure, it might sound a bit whimsical but the Australian coastline is home to a number of beautiful lighthouses that you can stay in.
 And, if you visit between May and November, you may just see those magical mammals pass by your accommodation.
 Here are our favourite picks.

-1. Green Cape Lightstation Keeper’s Cottages, Ben Boyd National Park
+1. Green Cape Lightstation Keeper’s Cottages, Ben Boyd National Park, NSW

 Located near the township of Eden and perched on the edge of a peninsula, there are three beautifully restored keeper’s cottages, with open fireplaces and charming nautical decor.
 Along with a fully equipped kitchen and dining and lounge rooms, each cottage has a cosy verandah, ideal for enjoying the sea air and whale watching.